Registration for Summer Term @Ross is now open!

-Summer Term students are served breakfast, lunch, and dinner at the exemplary Ross Café.
+Summer Term boarding students are served breakfast, lunch, and dinner at the exemplary Ross Café (Lunch only for day students.).
 Meals are nutritious and flavorful, and are prepared using fresh, regional, organic ingredients.
 Meals include vegetarian options, and accommodations for other dietary requirements are available as well.
 Students may also order food to be delivered to their boarding houses on occasion, and there are frequent backyard barbecues, picnics on the beach, and other culinary festivities.

 Summer Term programs feature afternoon elective classes in a variety of areas.
 These weeklong classes complement students' academic studies by giving them the opportunity develop talents and skills in other fields according to their interests.
 This year’s electives include Culinary Arts, Digital Music, TOEFL Prep, and Art.
 Students also engage in a variety of Wellness classes.

 Summer Term students enjoy a multitude of world-class facilities on the Ross School campus.
 Professional tennis courts, a weight room, and playing fields appeal to athletes, while extensive libraries, stunning architecture, and ubiquitous artwork nurture the aesthetic senses.
 Innovation Lab and Marine Science students carry out their work in specialized, state-of-the-art laboratories, and students pursuing visual and performing arts have access to a variety of studios with technical equipment.
 All buildings are air-conditioned, providing a welcome respite from the warmth of summer.